Pullusb/How_to_install_Blender_addons/README.md

 That's it, now you know where the addons files are stored, you can manage them your own way.  <span>&#128077;</span>

-> Final note : In the addon [DevTools](https://github.com/Pullusb/devTools) you have buttons to open these location from blender in the text-editor toolbar.
+> Final note : In the addon [DevTools](https://github.com/Pullusb/devTools) you have buttons to open these locations from blender in the text-editor toolbar.

-Have a nice install
+Have a nice blend

 Samuel Bernou (aka PullUSB)